ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/05-Machine-learning-in-Unity.md

 The Unity ML Agents toolkit is an open source machine learning framework created and released by Unity Software Inc.

 Written in C# and Python, it contains APIs and tools for training AI "Agents".
 On the Unity side, we have _Agents_ we train that provide observations and actions.
-The _Agents_ connect to the Python framework (_mlagents-learn_ program) which provides algorithms for "Reinforcement Learning".
+The _Agents_ connect to the Python framework (_mlagents-learn_ program) which provides algorithms for _Reinforcement Learning_.

 The training step produces a data file which would be our pre-trained model.
 This model is then embedded into our game and used at runtime to act as "the brain" of our AI character (the _Agent_).

 ## Dr Arm and Reinforcement Learning

-Reinforcement learning is an the type of machine learning where an "agent" is trained with the goal of maximizing some reward and/or minimizing some punishment.
+Reinforcement learning is a type of machine learning where an "agent" is trained with the goal of maximizing some reward and/or minimizing some punishment.

 Rewards and punishments are scores (floating point numbers).
-Inputs are "observations" of the environment and opponent (also as floating point numbers).
+Inputs are "observations" of the environment and opponent (also turned into floating point numbers).

 ### Our reward function

 The reward tells the character if actions succeeded (positive) or failed (negative).
 This allows characters to learn to do the right thing - in our case, quick victories.

-We reward 1 for winning and -1 for losing.
-A small negative reward over time reduces the reward for slower wins.
+We reward with a value of 1 for winning and -1 for losing.
+A small negative reward accumulates over time and reduces the reward for slower wins.
 This will incentivize quick wins during training iterations.

 ### The inputs

 There are a number of inputs that we will use - each input is in the form of a floating point number.
 Our inputs include:

 * Health, stamina and mana level of both characters
-* Is character rolling?
+* Is the character rolling?
 * Is the enemy rolling?
 * Is the enemy facing the character?